BrokenShell/Fortuna/docs/guide.md

 It prepares a randomized permutation and advances through it by randomized short distances.
-This tends to spread nearby selections across the table while retaining broad coverage.
-It does not prohibit repeats and should not be used when a strict cooldown or no-repeat rule is required.
+This tends to spread nearby selections across the table while maintaining broad coverage.
+Values may repeat; use a cooldown or no-repeat model when that is the required contract.

 Supply an explicit generator when its construction and draws belong to a reproducible stream: